All known Royal Cache TT320 shabti types, shabti boxes and papyri

 There are Type 1 and Type 2 shabtis with a different (rare for this series) register.
 For example, there is a single vertical register for the dark blue version and a double vertical register for a relatively large light blue one.
 Both shabtis were spotted in the Cairo Museum.
 Photo courtesy Glenn Janes

-All around movies of four other workers (one, two, three and four)
+All around movies of six other workers (one, two, three, four, five and six)

 German private collection